rolandmiladinovic/rolandmiladinovic/_posts/2018-05-14-summonig-eternal-return.markdown

 To play in the chaos\\
 Death no longer shakes me\\

-Clouds gather all around .The moon conceals its light.
+Clouds gather around .The moon conceals its light.
 My eyes lose focus.
 Red light sparks and flashes about my head.
 A cold shadow moves across my heart.
-A electricity valts down from above—it grips me.
+A force valts down from above—it grips me.

-The One continues:
+He continues:

-I feel your presence around me great spirit, you have found me!\\
+I feel your presence around me great spirit\\
+you have found me!\\
 Reveal yourself!\\
 It tears my heart, I bleed!\\
 I reach out to you\\
 I have no fear!\\
 If it should cost my life.
 Appear!

-The One fell to the ground.
+He fell to the ground.
 “What is this vision!” ...
 “Every pain and suffering and torment repeated again and again for all time—tortured children forever crying out.
 Noooo!”
 Pulling at the grass in despair ...
 “But knowing, and knowing that you know.” ...
 “A laugh can redeem it all!”
 He says with unconvincing hope as he attempts to call up a divine laughter—but in vain.
 He holds the sign of a handgun to the side of his head and faces us on his knees.
-And I guess it’s our role to talk him down and give him reasons to live, but who can give another man a reasons not to return to eternal bliss, of nothing, of childhood, of death, of rebirth, …
+And I guess it’s our role to talk him down and give him reasons to live, but who can give another man a reasons not to return to eternal bliss.

+I sit down on the grass beside him, his eyes full of tears.
+But something monstrous is smoldering with as I realise that I’ve entered the circle, and now that image of the burning serpent at my center has turned into a figure of fiery red.
+I feel amazing, powerful—I feel immortal!
+Brendan is week and fragile and is crying.

+Like an undertaker bringing back a dead man from the the underworld we tow him across the bridge from the botanical gardens into Southbank.
+I lead with folded arms protecting myself from the cold.
+With the solemn slow gate of a coffin bearer.

+We make our way to southbank into the light where other people walk around and talk.
+Saturday night is happening all around us.
+Lights, and talking, and families.
+And young children kicking along on scooters, people eating in outdoor restaurants.
+We walk aloung a path under an iron arch covered with climbing flowers.